viamrobotics/docs/README.md

 ---

-title: "Build a line following robot with only a rover and a webcam"
+title: "Build a line-following robot with only a rover and a webcam"

-linkTitle: "Build a line following robot with only a rover and a webcam"
+linkTitle: "Line Follower"

 weight: 90

 type: "docs"

-description: "Instructions for building a line following robot that uses a webcam to track lines."
+description: "Instructions for building a line-following robot that uses a webcam to track lines."

 ---